In this page, you'll expand the Tour of Heroes app to display a list of heroes, and allow users to select a hero and display the hero's details.

 That's the same

-We’ve decided that none of the heroes should be selected before the user picks a hero so
+The hero names should all be unselected before the user picks a hero, so

 selectedHero property to the

 Bind to the new